niharika2810/android-interview-questions/README.md

 * Design Whatsapp/Chat application/Facebook messenger.

-* Implement search functionality with debounce operator (If user keeps on typing, then cancel the last network call and hit for the present one, How will you acheive that?)
+* Implement search functionality with debounce operator (If user keeps on typing, then cancel the last network call and hit for the present one, How will you achieve that?)

 * Design a Location Tracking application